-Our Signature Classes can be booked as Interactive Keynotes, stand-alone workshops, or as part of a more rigorous institute across the school year.
+Our Signature Classes may be booked as Interactive Keynotes, stand-alone workshops, or as part of a more rigorous institute across the school year.

 Do You Truly Embrace Diversity?